17 Great Welcome Email Examples to Inspire Your Campaign

 Let’s discuss them below.

-• Email Verification: Sending a welcome email helps you verify the subscriber’s email address.
+• Email Verification: Sending a welcome email helps you verify the email address of the subscriber.
 This helps you keep a clean email list because invalid email addresses will affect your bounce rate negatively.

 • Brand Introduction: You can use a welcome email to officially introduce your brand to your potential customers.
 It’s a great way to give your potential customers some insights into your brand vision and goals.